US recovery from pandemic recession is showing momentum - WTMJ

 Consumers weren’t alone in driving last month’s growth.
 Business investment rose at a strong rate of nearly 10%, reflecting a burst of spending on equipment.
 And government spending grew at a 6.3% annual rate after two straight declines that had reflected weakness at the state and local level as the recession shrank tax revenue.

-Businesses did slow their pace of inventory restocking in the January-March quarter, which shaved 2.6 percentage points from the quarter’s growth.
+Businesses did slow their pace of inventory restocking, which shaved 2.6 percentage points from the quarter’s growth.
 And a rising trade deficit diminished growth by 0.8 percentage point.
 But Mark Zandi, chief economist at Moody’s Analytics, suggested that even that weakness masked evidence of strength: With the U.S. recovery ahead of much of the rest of the world’s, Americans are spending more than consumers overseas are.

 “The GDP number was robust and signals that the economy is off and running,” Zandi said.
 “Consumers are out buying aggressively.”